 Now, however, those days are long gone.
 Oh sure, you see me flying around the world, hopping from Hawaii to Vegas to Aruba to Mexico in the span of a month.
 I haven’t had a “real” person job in years, and live solely off my blog and freelance writing.
 Come on, I must have some awesome budgeting tips… right?

 So, so wrong.
 When money comes in, I spend, spend, spend.
-Maybe I’ll splurge on a private room for a week instead of camping, or change out my entire wardrobe to clothes that aren’t so used and make me feel pretty while still being functional (okay, I may have just dropped $300 on Etsy for this very purpose… maybe… not saying…) I love spending when I have money, because it’s such a rarity in my existence.
+Maybe I’ll splurge on a private room for a week instead of camping (though there are some oddly intriguing creatures and events that camping brings up…) or change out my entire wardrobe to clothes that aren’t so used and make me feel pretty while still being functional (okay, I may have just dropped $300 on Etsy for this very purpose… maybe… not saying…) I love spending when I have money, because it’s such a rarity in my existence.

 And then the money runs dry, and I’m left with $20.
 Here’s my trick: I find a way to survive no matter my current financial state.
 I skip the whole budgeting thing, and enjoy the times when I have money, and use my resourcefulness when I don’t.